 Adult has blue upperparts, including hind crown, wings and tail

 On the head, fore crown and top of the crown are green.
-Blue-and-yellow Macaw has white lores and face, with fine lines of short black feathers.
-White face can become pink when bird is excited.

 Strong, hooked bill is blackish.
 Eyes are yellow.
 Legs and feet are dark grey.